 As reported in previous years the roundhead of the structure has become detached, leaving the exposed nose of the pier vulnerable to wave attack and causing ongoing loss of material from the end of the breakwater.
-The nose of the pier appears to have undercut further since the 2016 inspection and it appears a further section of the pier is likely to detach in the short term.
+Material has been lost from the inner face of the pier nose since 2018, making the nose more vulnerable to detachment in the short term.